 As a growing number of students enroll at colleges across the country, one trending topic focuses on young women in particular.
-Though more women are enrolling at higher education institutions every year, many still tend to shy away from the science, technology, engineering and mathematics (STEM) fields of study.
-Despite the gender gap in the classroom, one student from Stevens Institute believes there is a place for women in STEM programs.
+Though more women enroll in college and beyond every year, many shy away from the STEM fields of study.
+Despite this classroom gender gap, one student from Stevens Institute believes there is a place for women in STEM programs.

-In addition to the Stevens Institute of Technology, a number of campuses across the state — including both the New Jersey Institute of Technology and Rutgers University — have made efforts to encourage more women to join STEM programs.
+In addition to Stevens, many campuses across the state — including both NJIT and Rutgers — are encourage women to join STEM.

-For this episode of Life & Living with Joanna Gagis, former Bergen Community College Valedictorian and current student at Stevens Institute, Maria De Abreu Pineda, joined Joanna Gagis to talk about being a role model for other young women interested in the sciences.
+For this episode of Life & Living with Joanna Gagis, former Bergen Community College Valedictorian and current student at Stevens Institute, Maria De Abreu Pineda, joins Joanna Gagis to talk about being a role model for other young women who enjoy the sciences.

 At Bergen Community College, Pineda studied engineering science, and she is currently studying biomedical engineering at Stevens Institute.
-Pineda, who moved to the United States from Venezuela after high school, explained that STEM fields offer an incredible variety of employment opportunities for women in America today.
+Pineda, who moved to the US from Venezuela after high school, explains that STEM fields offer many employment opportunities; in particular, for women in America today.

-“Do it if you really have the passion for it,” Pineda advised.
+“Do it if you really have the passion for it,” Pineda advises.
 “Don’t let anyone discourage you, and try to look for mentors.”

 For more stories that impact New Jersey residents, click over to our Hot Topics in NJ series.